kilbanks/anhourinthecity.com/_posts/2017-07-17-day-25-surprise-now-you-re-crying.md

 ---
 Today I noticed that walking through a massive crowd from a bus letting out is a bit like walking through a zombie herd.
 I just want to groan "brainnnns" and shuffle my way out it.
 Why are tourists so slow?!

 This morning was very bright and I wore my glasses.
 A blinding mistake!
 No sunglasses can be rough here.
-The sun reflects off the tall buildings.
+The sun reflects off the tall buildings and it's intense.
 I pretty much just have to look down the entire time, which at least means that I avoid the poop!

 Highlight of my walk was definitely when I saw a tech bro checking himself out in the glass windows.
 Don't get me wrong, I use the window reflections as my own personal catwalk every morning, but never before have I rubbed my stomach while doing it.
 I've DEFINITELY never blown myself a kiss while doing it either!
 It was an amazig thing to witness.
 Although, while laughing & writing about this instance, I did trip and almost fall.
 Karma got me in the end!
 You do you tech bro- I won't judge (except maybe a little).